-Russia is open to tourists from 25 countries but all visitors need to bring proof of a negative COVID-19 test result or a medical certificate for COVID-19 antibodies.
+Russia is open to tourists from 49 countries.
+All visitors are required to bring proof of a negative COVID-19 test or a medical certificate for COVID-19 antibodies.

 No all visitors need to quarantine.
 Local governments are allowed to set their own rules regarding quarantine requirements for arrivals.
 Visitors are advised to check with local authorities for current restrictions.